 Full List of Parties Who Can Inspect Your Vehicle Identification Number

 You can expedite the car registration process by completing a VIN inspection in advance.
-The following are some parties who are legally allowed to verify your VIN:
+The following are some parties who are legally allowed to do VIN verification:

 - County tax collector's office